ShubhamPawar-3333/Full-Stack-ToDo-List-App/README.md

   4. Create a pull request (PR) to `develop` for review.
   5. After approval, merge PR and delete the feature branch.
 - **Commit Message Guidelines**:
-  - Use present tense (e.g., "Add database integration" instead of "Added").
+  - Use present tense (e.g., "Add input validation" instead of "Added").
   - Reference task or issue numbers if applicable.
 - Ensure all changes are documented in `docs/` where applicable.
 - Run local tests (to be set up in later phases) before pushing changes.